huggingface/text-generation-inference/docs/source/usage_statistics.md

 ## How to opt-out

 You can easily opt out by passing the `--disable-usage-stats` to the text-generation-launcher command.
 This will disable all usage statistics.
-You can also pass `--disable-crash-reports` which disables sending of crash reports, but allows anonymous usage statistics.
+You can also pass `--disable-crash-reports` which disables sending specific crash reports, but allows anonymous usage statistics.